JAEsp18/my_first_repository/README.md

-*emphasizThis file is mandatory in all Holberton School projectse*
+*This file is mandatory in all Holberton School projects*